The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Three permanent bodies support ongoing cooperation:

-• East–West Market Access Committee
+– East–West Market Access Committee.

-• Mobility and Common Travel Area Board
+– Mobility and Common Travel Area Board.

-• Joint Security and Justice Board
+– Joint Security and Justice Board.

-Each produces annual work programmes and reports, keeping cooperation active, accountable, and continuously developed.
+Each produces annual work programmes and reports.

 Constitutional Entrenchment

-Core elements — including the Parliamentary Council, Arbitration Panel, and Common Travel Area — are constitutionally protected.
+Core elements, including the Parliamentary Council, Arbitration Panel, and Common Travel Area, are constitutionally protected.
+Amendment requires both a two-thirds parliamentary majority and a national referendum.

 Closing Statement